-The list of Italian authors is for upper-intermediate or advanced Italian learners.
+This list of Italian writers is suitable for upper-intermediate or advanced Italian learners.

 Oriana Fallaci (1929 – 2006)

-Oriana Fallaci was an Italian journalistic superstar, author and war reporter.
-In my personal opinion, one of the greatest women that Italy has ever given birth to.
+Oriana Fallaci was an Italian journalistic superstar, author, and war reporter.
+In my personal opinion, she is one of the most extraordinary women that Italy has ever given birth to.

-Coming from a working-class family, she was a bike messenger for anti-Fascists in World War II in Florence, when she was just 14.
-She massively traveled the world in the past century to interview world leaders, when journaling was mainly a men profession.
-She was of the most prominent figures who spoke the truth to power.
+Coming from a working-class family, she was a bike messenger for anti-Fascists in World War II in Florence when she was just 14.
+In the past century, she massively traveled the world to interview world leaders, when journaling was mainly a male profession.
+She was one of the most prominent figures who spoke the truth to power.

 Once, she even had to perform a temporary marriage to enter Iran to interview Ayatollah Khomeini (unmarried women were not allowed to enter the country alone).

-There are many reasons why you should pick one of her books and dive into her stories.
-They are not just stories, but contemporary teachings about how modern society and power work.
-She has sold over 20 millions copies all over the world, and her books are translated into many foreign languages.
+There are many reasons why you should pick up one of her books and dive into her stories.
+These are not just stories but contemporary teachings about modern society and power work.
+She has sold over 20 million copies worldwide, and her books are translated into many foreign languages.

 Tiziano Terzani (1938-2004)

-Reading a Terzani‘s novel is a joy for the soul.
+Reading a Terzani novel is a joy for the soul.
 Terzani’s life was unique.
-After studying law and working as a manager for a major Italian company, he decided to turn his life upside down and started a new life in Asia.
+After studying law and working as a manager for a major Italian company, he decided to turn his life upside down and start a new life in Asia.

-In Asia, while working as a reporter to Europe, he developed a great interest in the philosophical aspects and spirituality of Asian cultures, which is reflected in his works.
+While working as a reporter in Europe, he developed a great interest in the philosophical aspects and spirituality of Asian cultures, which is reflected in his works.